Keen Sword 25: U.S. Marines conduct simulate damaged aircraft recovery at MCAS Iwakuni

 |0

-This work, Keen Sword 25: U.S. Marines conduct simulate damaged aircraft recovery at MCAS Iwakuni [Image 4 of 4], by LCpl Madison Sharpe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Keen Sword 25: U.S. Marines conduct simulate damaged aircraft recovery at MCAS Iwakuni, by PFC Saul Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.